What is credit crunch and can data analytics prevent it?

 What are the effects of a credit crunch?

 The biggest consequence of a credit crunch is, as we already mentioned, a recession.
+It is crucial to make timely debt payments during a credit crunch to maintain creditworthiness and reduce credit utilisation, contributing to a more favorable personal balance sheet in challenging economic times.
 Higher borrowing costs, caused by an increased interest rate, lower people’s ability to buy goods, and thus slows down the economy.

 From an individual consumer’s perspective, the effects of a credit crunch are far more severe.
 As their employers struggle to stay afloat cutting all the expenses, including the workforce, their jobs are at threat.
+Many banks may tighten lending standards and become more risk-averse following financial crises, impacting credit availability for consumers and businesses.
 The unemployment rate rises and social unrest increases.

 How to make wiser credit rating decisions?